-To help develop a shade garden, you will want to make sure there is a good mixture of medium and large plants to help provide exposure to the sun.
-To add color to your garden, you will need to stage the area.
+To help develop a shade garden, you will want to make sure there is a good mixture of medium and large plants to help provide shade from the sun.

 Here are the best perennials to choose to create your relaxing environment in the shade.

-If you want to make a statement with your shade garden, Foxglove is the perfect addition.
+If you want to make a statement with your shade garden, foxglove is the perfect addition.

-Just like Astilbe, Foxglove benefits from a solid mulch bed that helps make it the perfect perennial by being able to reseed itself on a yearly basis.
+Just like astilbe, foxglove benefits from a solid mulch bed that helps make it the perfect perennial by being able to reseed itself on a yearly basis.

 Virginia Blue Bells

-As with Foxglove, the Virginia Blue Bell propagates better by seed and will be well nourished in a minimal mulch bed.
+As with foxglove, the Virginia blue bell propagates better by seed, and will be well nourished in a minimal mulch bed.

 Lily of the Valley